tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/功能实践/自主拼装直播 URL_intl_en.md

 ### Prerequisites
-- You have signed up for a Tencent Cloud account and activated the [LVB service](https://intl.cloud.tencent.com/product/LVB).
+- You have signed up for a Tencent Cloud account and activated the [CSS service](https://intl.cloud.tencent.com/product/CSS).
 - You have your own domain name.
-- You have added push/playback domain names in the **LVB Console** > **[Domain Management](https://console.cloud.tencent.com/live/domainmanage)** and successfully configured the CNAME record.
+- You have added push/playback domain names in the **CSS Console** > **[Domain Management](https://console.cloud.tencent.com/live/domainmanage)** and successfully configured the CNAME record.
 For detailed directions, please see [Adding Domain Names](https://intl.cloud.tencent.com/document/product/267/35970).

 <span id="push"></span>
 ### Splicing Push URLs